Castlepollard Mother & Baby Home: History

-Established in 1935 with capacity for 37 women and 20 children, the Sisters of the Sacred Hearts of Jesus and Mary opened Castlepollard for unmarried, pregnant women.
-By 1937, 56 women and 48 children were registered at the Home, by 1941 the population had increased to more than three times the Home's capacity with some forced to sleep in the nearby barn and at least 34 infants were known to have died.
+Established in 1935 on the grounds of Kinturk Manor House (built c.1760 with additional wings in 1821 and former home of the Pollard family) with capacity for 37 women and 20 children, the Sisters of the Sacred Hearts of Jesus and Mary opened Castlepollard for unmarried, pregnant women.
+By 1937, 56 women and 48 children were registered at the Home.

+A new hospital was built c.1938 - 1941.
+This building was built to designs by Thomas J. Cullen (1879-1947) and was part of an extensive hospital construction programme initiated during the first decades of the Free State.
+Its construction was probably largely funded by money raised through the Irish Hospital Sweepstakes, as was the case with most Irish hospitals built at this time.

+By 1941 the population in the home had increased to more than three times the Home's original capacity - the new hospital having not been finished by this stage.
+Some women were forced to sleep in the nearby annexe - former servants' quarters/bothy surrounding the enclosed farmyard.
+At least 34 infants were alleged to have died around this time.

 Following state intervention, only one new admission was accepted in 1941 with other mothers being sent to Sean Ross Abbey in County Tipperary or Bessborough.
-In 1942 capacity was expanded to house 109 women and their children.
+In 1942, with the opening of the new hospital, capacity was expanded to house 109 women and their children.
 Women were sent to the home from across Westmeath and neighbouring counties, including County Meath, County Cavan, and County Offaly.
 After expansion it began to take in women from County Longford, County Louth and County Monaghan.
 Early opposition to its establishment came from the Meath Board of Health in Trim, who argued that moving unmarried women to Castlepollard would hinder the capacity of the Health Board's own laundry service.

 By 1945 Dr Ward, a Meath councillor had raised a list of concerns about the Home to authorities.
-These included beatings and forced hard labour for undernourished pregnant women beginning at 5:30a.
-Dr Ward reported that some children with diarrhea were neglected to the extent that their intestines protruded.
-Nurseries were reportedly unheated with windows left open year round.
+These included beatings and forced hard labour for undernourished pregnant women beginning at 5:30 AM.
+Dr Ward reported that some children with diarrhoea were neglected to the extent that their intestines protruded.
+Nurseries were reportedly unheated with windows left open year-round.
 Unsurprisingly, the death rate amongst infants was above 10%, however this was an improvement from a high of 30%.